paulgreg/rsstodolist-django-server/README.md

     mysql -u rsstodolist -p

-Then, you’ll have to change database information in rsstodolist\settings.py file (use settings.py.dist as example).
+Then, you’ll have to change database information in rsstodolist\settings.py file (use settings.py.dist as example) and, you’ll need to generate a `SECRET_KEY` (line 85).

 You should then create database table by :

     python manage.py syncdb

 Run